sabay-digital/org.ssn.doc.public/docs/ssn-cashiers.md

 The SSN PA resolver API will resolve the payment address and query the merchant for the billing amount and other details.

-# Implementation of public cashiers
+# Implementing a public cashier

 The API reference to implemented a cashier is published at https://api-reference.ssn.digital.
 The minimum required implementation is the information service and the onetime charge API: